RadheTians/Online-Multiple-Choice-Questions-MCQ-Quiz-Portal/README.md

-#Online Multiple Choice Questions(MCQ) Quiz Portal
+# Online Multiple Choice Questions(MCQ) Quiz Portal

+   A Python Django web application for taking MCQ (Multiple choice questions) online Quiz Tests.

+# About
+   This application is developed in Python Django (a web framework for rapid development).
+A user can sign in with any of the one roles "Moderator" or "Contestant". for more info see roles below.
+This Web Application presents a set of random questions from database to user and calculates user score accordingly.

+# Admin Features
 ## USAGE

-   Python3, Django, Postgresql.
+   Python3, Django, Postgresql, psycopg2.

 ## REQUIREMENT